 Anthony had to modify the inside of the factory USB port opening to allow the new USB cable to fit.
 This way, drivers would be able to plug their smartphones directly to the Kenwood receiver.

 Since the factory USB port is lost upon replacing the stock radio, Anthony fed the USB cable that Kenwood supplied with the radio from the back of the new stereo to the factory USB port location.
 He modified the panel and affixed the new USB input to the old USB opening, making it look just like factory.
 Now, any drivers can plug in their smartphone and engage Android Auto™ or Apple CarPlay™ to access music and navigation apps for their journey.

 Find the right audio gear for your hybrid

-When you're ready to upgrade your hybrid and add features that the factory setup may not offer, contact one of our Advisors by phone, chat, or email.
+When you're ready to upgrade your hybrid and add features that the factory setup may not offer, contact one of our Advisors.
 They'll be glad to set up a system that sounds great and safely works with your fuel-efficient vehicle.